ISUgenomics/elk_genomics/Notebook_Masonbrink/01_JuicerPipeline.md

 #this was not complete also.
 I checked to see if the merged_nodups.txt file had lines with 16 fields.
 One line did not have 16 fields
 awk 'NR!=72954653' fixedmerged_nodups.txt >fixed2merged_nodups.txt

+#this fixed the issue, but I still have issues with the presentation of all intrachromosomal contacts in JBAT, likely due to a mismatched restriction fragment file.
+7/12/19

 ```